File uploader validation guide

 }

-validator checks if the collection of files uploaded contains a front, back, and side images of the product for the e-commerce store.
+};The hasAllViewAngles validator checks whether the uploaded collection contains a front, back, and side image of the product.

-If one image is missing, an error message is returned.
+If any image is missing, it returns an error message.

 To apply the collection validator to the File Uploader, use the following code: